emperorofmars/stf-unity/readme.md

 * Materials must be arbitrary and shader agnostic.

 STF is supposed to become the ideal 3d interchange & authoring format.

-NNA is an abomination that makes `fbx` extensible and should become quickly practicable.

 ---